Model-independent search for neutrino sources with the ANTARES neutrino telescope: Results

 The observation that not all features in the skymaps in Figures \ref{fig:detailedANTARES} and \ref{fig:resultIC40} match exactly is to be expected, as ANTARES has its highest sensitivity at lower energies compared to IceCube.
 Moreover, random fluctuations of atmospheric neutrinos do influence the results.
-The position of the found cluster overlaps with the search template by 78\% of its size and partially with the positions of the only two clusters that are located within the common field of view of ANTARES and IceCube, as seen comparing Figures \ref{fig:resultANTARES} and \ref{fig:resultIC40} (red and green clusters for $\beta = 1.11$).